 While you could speak with your command's financial counselor you can also set up a complimentary call with a US VetWealth financial professional to learn more about the Unconventional Military Retirement Blueprint.

-If you're looking to make a successful transition out of the military, you need the right resources and guidance.
+If you're looking to make a successful transition and retirement out of the military, you need the right resources and guidance.
 With The Unconventional Military Retirement Blueprint, you can get access to the financial knowledge and support you need to achieve your goals.

 Our team of experienced professionals will help you navigate the process and make the most of your career opportunities.